vimpostor/copycat/README.md

 ```

 Internally `copycat` uses a modern [Seccomp Notifier](https://man7.org/linux/man-pages/man2/seccomp_unotify.2.html) implementation to reliably intercept system calls.
 This is more elegant and much faster than usual `ptrace`-based implementations.
 However due to this relatively new Linux Kernel feature, `copycat` only works on **Linux 5.9** or higher.
-Additionally, due to a [Linux kernel bug not notifying the supervisor when a traced child terminates](https://lore.kernel.org/all/20240628021014.231976-2-avagin@google.com/), this program will not terminate unless you use **Linux 6.11** or higher.
+Additionally, due to a [Linux kernel bug not notifying the supervisor when a traced child terminates](https://lore.kernel.org/all/20240628021014.231976-2-avagin@google.com/), it is recommended to use **Linux 6.11** or higher.

 # Building